yuqianglianshou/mazanoke_ice/docs/install-web-app.md

 ## Manual install

-If you don't see the "Install" button at the top-right of the page, you can still manually install it with a few simple clicks.
+If the button isn’t available, you can still install it manually in a few simple clicks.

 <img src="../.github/images/install-web-app/capture-install-pwa-button.png" alt="Install MAZANOKE progressive web app button" height="100">